-- Installed downstream of the heat exchanger or electric heat elements. - It must be placed in free airflow, where other accessories (such as humidifiers, UV lights, etc.) will not interfere with its accuracy. - Wiring distance between the Smart Hub and the discharge air sensor must not exceed 10 feet (3 meters) when wired with 18 #AWG thermostat wire. - DATS is highly recommended for all systems to provided more precise dehumidification operation.
+- Installed downstream of the heat exchanger or electric heat elements. - It must be placed in free airflow, where other accessories (such as humidifiers, UV lights, etc.) will not interfere with its accuracy. - Wiring distance between the integrated furnace and air handler controls or damper control module and the discharge air sensor must not exceed 10 feet (3 meters) when wired with 18# AWG thermostat wire. - DATS is highly recommended for all systems that include a variable capacity outdoor unit in order to provided more precise dehumidification operation.